opturtio/2DPathFinder/Doc/implementation_document.md

 ## Improvement Suggestions

-- The first node from the left should not be added to the open list.
+- The first jump point(lightblue node) from the left should not be added to the open list.

 ![](./Pics/my_jps.png)